CallumRowston/CallumRowston_T1A2/README.md

 ## Target Audience

-The website aims to attract potential employers and recruiters in the area of software development.
+The website aims to attract potential employers and recruiters in the area of software development and give them information about my skills and history.

 ## Funtionality and Features